 USDA estimates overall U.S. apple production at 11.5 billion pounds, less than one percent larger than last year’s crop.
 Washington’s production came in at roughly 12 percent less than the prior year, while Michigan rebounded from 2017’s poor harvest, with a 40 percent increase.

 A smaller Washington crop and reasonably strong demand should support good movement of product through 2019.
 Prices have been averaging slightly below last year.
 As is typical, price and movement varies by variety, with demand for some older varieties being weak.

 In the processing apple market, prices have improved slightly, but have not kept pace with rising costs of production.
 Some increased interest in cider varieties due to growth in that sector.

 Favorable growing conditions led to an above average crop in the East for 2018.
 Juice grape prices have been low for years, but major processors seem to have balanced inventory more closely with demand, which should lead to higher pay prices this year.

-The cranberry market continues to struggle with low prices from independent handlers below cost of production.
-The economics of cranberry producers are mainly influenced by where they market their product.
-USDA/NASS forecasts 2018 U.S. cranberry production at 8.63 million barrels, three percent higher than 2017.
-Massachusetts’ crop is forecast at 1.90 million barrels, one percent lower than last year.
+The cranberry market continues to struggle with low prices for both independent growers and cooperative members.
+USDA/NASS estimates 2018 U.S. cranberry production at 8.63 million barrels, three percent higher than 2017.
+Massachusetts’ crop is estimated at 1.90 million barrels, one percent lower than last year.

 Continued ample production will limit upward price movement.
-The industry’s Cranberry Marketing Committee projects that supply will exceed demand in the coming year by 66 percent.2 In an effort to manage supply, USDA passed a 25 percent marketing order reduction for the 2018 crop, an increase from last year’s 15 percent handler withholding.
+The industry’s Cranberry Marketing Committee projects that supply will exceed demand in the coming year by 66 percent.
+In an effort to manage supply, USDA passed a 25 percent marketing order reduction for the 2018 crop, an increase from last year’s 15 percent handler withholding.

 1 New York Apple Association